openSUSE/suse-vscode-doc/README.md

-Vale style checker can apply rules from SUSE styleguide and highlight errors and warning in the text after savin the file with CTRL+S. To make it work, you need to install the Vale binary and either install the *SUSE Vale rules* extension into VSCode, or configure Vale manually as described in https://github.com/openSUSE/suse-vale-styleguide.
+Vale style checker can apply rules from SUSE styleguide and highlight errors and warning in the text after savin the file with CTRL+S. To make it work, you need to install the Vale binary first.
+Then either install the *SUSE Vale rules* extension into VSCode or configure Vale manually as described in https://github.com/openSUSE/suse-vale-styleguide.